benating/smart-test/README.md

 # Smart Test
-Deploying a basic web application to the cloud, using terraform and python.
+Deploying a basic web application to the cloud, using Terraform and Python in AWS.

+# Basic architecture outline
+API Gateway <-> Lambda <-> DynamoDB